-In addition to the shortcut problem, thereafter, we also study the generalization capability of existing methods over the out-of-domain data.
-To this end, we rewrite some sentences (including questions, answers and rationales) while maintaining their semantic meanings.
-The Paraphrase-Online tool\footnote{https://www.paraphrase-online.com/.} is leveraged to implement this, where we simply substitute some verbs/nouns with their synonyms.
-Some examples are illustrated in Table \ref{tab:table3}.
+In addition to the shortcut problem, thereafter, we also study the generalization capability of existing methods on the out-of-domain data.
+To implement this, we first rewrite some sentences (including questions, answers, and rationales) while maintaining their semantics.
+The Paraphrase-Online tool\footnote{https://www.paraphrase-online.com/.} is leveraged to achieve this, whereby we substitute some verbs/nouns with synonyms.
+We show some examples in Table \ref{tab:paraphrase_example}.

-In the next step, we apply the above methods on the rewritten data and evaluate their performance.
+In the next step, we apply the above methods to the rewritten data and evaluate their performance.
 We also test the model performance with further BERT pre-training on the rewritten textual data.
-From the results in Table \ref{tab:table4}, we find that all models degrade drastically on these data, implying that they largely overfit on the in-domain data and lack generalization ability on the out-of-domain ones.
+From the results in Table \ref{tab:origin_vs_paraphrase}, we find that all models degrade drastically on these new instances, implying that they largely overfit on the in-domain data while lack generalization ability on the out-of-domain ones.

-Based on the above two findings, we notice that the current models fail to conduct visual reasoning based on the answering clues.
-They instead leverage superficial correlations or simply overfit on the in-domain data.
-To solve this problem, a VCR model is expected to benefit from answering and reasoning jointly.
+Based on these two findings, we notice that the current models fail to conduct visual reasoning based on the answering clues.
+They instead, leverage superficial correlations to infer rationale or simply overfit on the in-domain data.
+To approach these problems, a VCR model is expected to benefit from the joint training of answering and reasoning.